 • “Leakage of urine with coughing or standing.

 • “Birth control (vasectomy is safer and fails less than a tubal ligation).

 • “If a dad or brother has a history of prostate cancer.”

 Urology: Not Just for Men

 “Urology is a part of health care that deals with diseases of the male and female urinary tract (kidneys, ureters, bladder and urethra).
 It also deals with the male organs that are able to make babies (penis, testes, scrotum, prostate, etc.).
 Since health problems in these body parts can happen to everyone, urologic health is important.

 “Urology is known as a surgical specialty.
-Besides surgery, a urologist is a doctor with wisdom of internal medicine, pediatrics, gynecology and other parts of health care.
+Besides surgery, a urologist from a healthcare facility like Atlantic Urology Clinic is a doctor with wisdom of internal medicine, pediatrics, gynecology and other parts of health care.
 This is because a urologist encounters a wide range of clinical problems.
 The scope of urology is big and the American Urological Association has named seven subspecialty parts:

 • Pediatric Urology (children’s urology)